Kodaikanal – The Gift of Forest and Princess of Hill Stations

-While the meadows and grasslands occupy the hill, huge Eucalyptus trees, Shola forests, lofty rocks, descending rivulets, cascading waterfalls, flower beds, and ever-present gardens thrive in the valleys.
-To the town’s north, high sloping hills act as guards, while to its east, the hills simply slope into lower Palnis.
-To the west, a plateau leads to the Indira Gandhi National Park, Annamalai hills, Manjampatti Valley, and the main part of the Western Ghats.
+The hills are covered with meadows and grasslands, while the valleys are home to tall Eucalyptus trees, Shola forests, lofty rocks, descending rivulets, cascading waterfalls, flower beds, and ever-present gardens.
+To the north of the town, high sloping hills act as natural guards, while to the east, the hills gently slope into the lower Palani hills.
+To the west, a plateau leads to the Indira Gandhi National Park, the Annamalai Hills, the Manjampatti Valley, and the main section of the Western Ghats.

 Kodaikanal Lake

-Situated at 500 m from the bus stand and erected in 1863, an artificial, star-shaped lake attracts locals and tourists.
-You can hire rowboats and pedalos at the Kodaikanal Boat Club.
-Further, horses and bicycles are also available for short intervals besides the lake.
-The 5 km road surrounding the lake is best opted for walking.
+Located just 500 meters from the bus stand, the artificial, star-shaped Kodaikanal Lake, built in 1863, attracts both locals and tourists.
+Visitors can hire rowboats and pedal boats at the Kodaikanal Boat Club.
+Additionally, horses and bicycles are available for short rides around the lake.
+The 5 km road surrounding the lake is ideal for a leisurely walk.

 Bryant Park

-This is the botanical garden to the east of the lake designed in 1908 by the forest officer of Madurai, H.D.
-Bryant.
-Holding 325 species of trees, shrubs, and cactuses, the park is a home of amazing flowers and 740 varieties of roses.
-A Eucalyptus tree of 1857 and a Bodhi tree are of great religious significant here.
-For the selling purpose, the ornamental plants are produced in a nursery.
-Horticultural exhibitions and flower shows are conducted in summers every year.
-The park charges nominal entrance fee.
+Located to the east of the lake, Bryant Park is a botanical garden designed in 1908 by H.D.
+Bryant, a forest officer from Madurai.
+The park is home to 325 species of trees, shrubs, and cacti, and features an impressive collection of flowers, including 740 varieties of roses.
+A 1857 Eucalyptus tree and a Bodhi tree are of significant religious importance here.
+The park produces ornamental plants in a nursery, which are sold to the public.
+Horticultural exhibitions and flower shows are held during the summer months.
+A nominal entrance fee is charged.

 Coaker’s Walk